CISecurity/ControlsAssessmentSpecification/control-16/control-16.12.rst

 Measures
 --------
 * M1 = List of authentication systems with each endpoint entry labeled with compliance or non-compliance for both Input 2 and Input 3
-* M2 = Number of compliant authentication systems based on Input 2 configurations
+* M2 = Count of compliant authentication systems based on Input 2 configurations
-* M3 = Number of compliant authentication systems based on Input 3 configurations
+* M3 = Count of compliant authentication systems based on Input 3 configurations
-* M4 = Number of authentication systems that are compliant with configurations from both inputs
+* M4 = Count of authentication systems that are compliant with configurations from both inputs
-* M5 = Total number of authentication systems from Input 1
+* M5 = Total count of authentication systems from Input 1

 Metrics
 -------